tensorflow/java/docs/install.md

 ## Versions

-TensorFlow Java has its own release cycle, independent from the [TensorFlow runtime](https://github.com/tensorflow/tensorflow).
+TensorFlow Java has its own release cycle, independent of the [TensorFlow runtime](https://github.com/tensorflow/tensorflow).
 Consequently, its version does not match the version of TensorFlow runtime it runs on.
 Consult the TensorFlow Java